StevenTammen/StevenTammen.github.io/pages/about.md

 In this spirit, here is some relevant information about me:

+**Conflicts of Interest**

+- I make no money from running this site: I do not have advertisements, I do not review things I haven't bought with my own money, and there are no affiliate links on the site.
+- I am not closely tied to any organization encouraging me to write in a certain way -- the thoughts contained here are entirely my own.
+- I do not have an ideological axe to grind in any particular area.
+This site does not exist to convince you to adopt my point of view on a certain issue.

 **Personal History**

 - I come from a white, upper middle class family, and grew up in suburban areas without high degrees of racial or socioeconomic diversity.